EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

 Make sure you have the following prerequisites in place:

 * An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index),
-* A multi-index `testab` table instance which stores `user` objects indexed by the primary key which is of type `eosio::name` and a secondary index for property `secondary` of type `eosio::name` accessible through `by_secondary()` method.
+* A multi-index `testab` table instance which stores `user` objects indexed by the primary key which is of type `eosio::name` and a secondary index for data member `secondary` of type `eosio::name` accessible through `by_secondary()` method.
 Consult the section [How to define a secondary index](./how-to-define-a-secondary-index) to learn how to set it up.

 ## Procedure